contributte/mailing/.docs/README.md

 ```

 At first moment it looks the `MailBuilder` break the SRP, but it's not true. `MailBulderFactory` creates the `MailBuilder`
-and provide the `MailSender` and `MailTemplate`.
+and provides the `IMailSender` and `IMailTemplateFactory`.
 The `MailBuilder` is just tiny wrapper/builder with enjoyable API.

 ### Template